rstuven/rmutt.js/GUIDE.md

 rmutt myfile.rm > myoutputfile
 ```

-If you have a program which generates an rmutt grammar, you can pipe it through rmutt like this:
+If you have a program which generates an rmutt grammar, you can pipe it through rmutt.
+For example:

 ```
-myprogram | rmutt
+echo "night-sky:('.'
+5,' ' 100, '*'){100000};" | rmutt
 ```
+(without double quotes in Windows)

 Note: rmutt does not require that the names of grammar files end with `.rm` or any other specific extension.